enweg/BayesFluxR/cran-comments.md

 > policies.
 It is not permitted to install thirs party software without
 > explicit user interaction!
 Particularly not in examples or test!

 Reply: Following other packages such as 'diffeqr', tests involving Julia are skipped on CRAN now.
+Unless tests are run in CI (indicated by an environment variable), tests should now always ask the user whether they want to install Julia.
+The default choice in the setup function has also been set to FALSE.